 Pension age increase – update

-As detailed in a previous post, the normal minimum pension age (NMPA) will increase from 55 to 57, starting in April 2028.
-This was announced some time ago, and was recently confirmed in the Finance Bill.
+As detailed in a previous post, the normal minimum pension age (NMPA), which is the minimum age at which you can access your pension, will increase from 55 to 57, starting in April 2028.
+This was announced some time ago, and confirmed in the 2021 Finance Act.

 Reminder – what does this all mean?

-To recap, the normal minimum pension age (NMPA) is the age at which you may first access your pension plans.
-This is different to the state pension age, and refers to your ability to take withdrawals from your pension pot, or start to receive income from a final salary pension scheme.
-The NMPA has been 55 since it was increased from 50 back in 2010, but will now rise to 57 due to this change.
+To recap, the normal minimum pension age (NMPA) is when you may first access your pension plans.
+This differs from the state pension age (SPA) and refers to your ability to withdraw from your pension policy or start receiving income from a final salary pension scheme.
+The NMPA has been 55 since it was increased from 50 in 2010 but will now rise to 57 due to this change.

 Find out if you will be affected using the below:

-• Those born between 5th April 1971 and 5th April 1973 (age 55-56 on 5th April 2028) will have an opportunity to access their pension from their 55th birthday to 6th April 2028.
+• Those born between 5 April 1971 and 5 April 1973 (age 55-56 on 5 April 2028) should have an opportunity to access their pension from their 55th birthday to 6 April 2028.
 After this, they will need to wait until their 57th birthday to do so.

-One saving factor for many affected was the possibility of pension age protection.
-Those with protected pension ages have their NMPA fixed at a certain age, and therefore will not be affected by the age increase.
-The initial draft for this change stated that there would be a window of opportunity for people to seek out pension schemes with a protected pension age and transfer into them, thus securing their NMPA at 55.
+Pension Age protection is a possibility for certain occupations and a registered pension scheme.
+Those with protected pension ages have their normal minimum pension age (NMPA) fixed at a certain age and, therefore, will not be affected by the age increase.
+The initial draft for this change stated that there would be a window of opportunity for people to seek out pension schemes with a protected pension age and transfer into them, thus securing their normal minimum pension age (NMPA) at 55.
 However, this has changed in the Finance Bill.

-Window to secure protected pension age is now closed
+The window to secure a protected pension age is now closed.

-First let’s clarify what is meant by protected pension age.
-Every pension scheme has scheme rules, and part of these rules refer to the age at which the member can first access their pension benefits.
-Some schemes, mostly occupational schemes (taken out by your employer), will explicitly mention the pension age as 55 in their rules.
-This would be known as a protected pension age of 55, since it is protected from the planned increase.
+First, let’s clarify what is meant by protected pension age.
+Each pension scheme has scheme rules, and part of these rules refers to the age at which the member can first access their benefits.
+Some pension scheme arrangements, mostly occupational pension scheme (taken out by your employer), will explicitly mention the pension age as 55 in their rules.
+This would be known as a protected pension age of 55 since it is protected from the planned increase.
 Other schemes, for example most personal pensions and SIPPs, will state that the NMPA will be adopted.
-Currently the NMPA is 55, but this will increase to 57 from April 2028.
+Currently, the NMPA is 55, but this will increase to 57 from April 2028.

 Therefore, those members of the first type of scheme have their pension age fixed at the age stated in the rules.
 The NMPA increase will not affect them as long as the rules give an ‘unqualified right’ to retire at age 55 (or earlier if relevant).